mszczer/tech-interview-kit/README.md

 - This repository includes code written in .NET core.

 ## Acknowledgments
-- Thanks to the [Data Structures and Algorithms Challenges](https://afteracademy.com/tech-interview/) platform for providing these challenges and helping developers prepare for technical interviews.
+- [Data Structures and Algorithms Challenges](https://afteracademy.com/tech-interview/) platform providing these challenges with comments.

 ## License